redpanda-data/connect/resources/docs/processors/README.md

 the payload into the message contents as a valid JSON structure in this case even if the payload is an escaped string.

-The part index can be negative, and if so the part will be selected from the end counting backwards starting from -1.
+If the list of target parts is empty the processor will be applied to all message parts.
+Part indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.
 E.g. if part = -1 then the selected part will be the last part of the message, if part = -2 then the part before the last element with be selected, and so on.

 ## `select_parts`